Daniel-Andarge/Agro-API/README.md

 ---

 ## About The Project

-AgroAPI is a comprehensive backend system developed as part of my Back-End Specialization at ALX Software Engineering.
-This API is designed to efficiently manage and deliver data related to Poultry and Dairy Farming.
+AgroAPI is a RESTful web service application that provides data and information related to poultry and dairy farming.
+In addition, it streamlines the industry’s supply chain by directly connecting farmers with buyers and farm input dealers, effectively eliminating middlemen (brokers) from the process

 ### Project Highlights: